OCB7D2D/OcbStoragePouch/README.md

 be spilled on the ground.
 I may improve these behaviors in the future if people think this is a useful mod!

+## Compatibility with other Mods

+Other mods that add seeds will either need to use the same name schema as vanilla or a specific config.
+This can either be done in the other mods directly (`<property name="OcbSeedPouch" value="True"/>`) or by extending the rule-set in this mod in `Config/block.xml`.
+In any case you must ensure that this mod loads after any mod that adds new items you want to be able to collect in the seed pouch.
+This can be achieved by renaming either mod to enforce the correct load order.

 ## How to unlock

 I've put this utility behind pack mule perk level 2 (bag lady),